 Open Enrollment for Health Insurance: Dates, Deadlines & What Happens If You Miss It

-Your complete guide to 2026 open enrollment windows, missing deadlines, and finding coverage when the window closes.
+Your complete guide to 2027 open enrollment windows, the new shorter deadline, and finding coverage when the window closes.

 Compare Health Insurance Options in Ohio